Featured in...

 It’s a bit sneaky, but the last time I needed legal advice, I paid £5 for a trial to chat with an online solicitor called JustAnswer.

-How long must you respond to a speeding ticket (UK)?
+How long must you respond to a speeding fine?

 After receiving a Fixed Penalty Notice for speeding, you have 28 days to accept the fine and possible penalty points on your license

-What happens if I ignore my speeding fine?
+What happens if I ignore my speeding ticket?

 If you don’t respond to the Fixed Penalty Notice (FPN) within 28 days, the matter will be referred to the Magistrates’ Court.
 The court will send you a letter allowing you to plead guilty to ignoring the FPN.
 If you accept guilt, you’ll be handed an even more significant fine and must pay court costs.